blocktradesdevs/steem-js-testdriver/README.md

 - order_by - default is by_creator
 - order_direction - default is direction_ascending
 - limit - default is 5
-- active - default is all
+- status - default is all
+- last_id - default is null

 Creator/wif, voter/wif and proposal_owner/wif params must be passed both.
 There are relations between them.